leiteway/Hollywow-API/README.md

 This project consists in the Back-end of an API called Hollywow, which consists of performing the __CRUD__ method using POST (Create), GET (Read), PUT (Update) and DELETE (Delete) requests, with several technologies.

 # 🧾 Description
-We have developed the application to manage films data, to allow the users to record the information to do this little trees.
+We have developed the application to manage films data, to allow the users to record the information of the poster´s movies.

 ## Project Configuration

 1. **Clone the Repository:**

 `bash`
-* Copy code: `git clone https://github.com/leiteway/Hollywow-API/tree/main`
+* Copy code in your terminal: `git clone https://github.com/leiteway/Hollywow-API.git`
-* Copy code: `cd hollywow-API`
+* Copy code in your terminal: `cd Hollywow-API`
 To enter the repository folder.

+2. **Create the file ´.env´**

+* Create the file ´.env´ located in the folder "Hollywow-API"
+* Copy the information placed on ´.env_example´ and fill it with your personal data

-2. **Install Dependencies:**
+3. **Install Dependencies:**

 `bash`
 * Copy code: `npm install`
-* Copy code: `npm run api`
+* Copy code to make the server run: `npm run dev`

 This will start the JSON server at http://localhost:3000 using the db.json file in the server folder.
 * Copy code: `npm run dev`
 This will start the server.